How Does a Home Warranty Work? Claims Process & What to Expect

 How long does it take to process a home warranty claim?

-Most home warranty claims are processed within 24-48 hours from initial submission to contractor assignment.
-Simple repairs may be completed within 3-5 days, while complex issues requiring parts orders typically take 7-10 business days.
+Most home warranty claims are processed within 24 to 48 hours from initial submission to contractor assignment.
+Simple repairs may be completed within 3 to 5 days, while complex issues requiring parts orders typically take 7 to 14 business days.
 Emergency situations often receive expedited processing with same-day or next-day service depending on your provider and plan level.
-Total claim resolution time depends on parts availability, contractor schedules, and the complexity of the issue being addressed.
+Total claim resolution time depends on parts availability, contractor schedules, and the complexity of the issue.

 Can I use my own contractor with a home warranty?